Traveler's guide to Augusta and The Masters

 There's plenty to do outside during daylight hours, especially during the showstopping Southern spring when redbud, dogwood and azalea blossoms stand out against fresh green growth.

 The Riverwalk meanders along the Savannah River in Augusta.
-On the other side, in North Augusta, Georgia, a brand new minor league ballpark, SRP Park, will host its opening day on April 15.
+On the other riverbank, in North Augusta, Georgia, a brand new minor league ballpark, SRP Park, will host its opening day on April 15.
 The Augusta GreenJackets have recently started their inaugural season.

 Augusta is also home to a canal completed in 1850 that tells the story of the city's industrial past.
 The canal was conceived as a means of controlling the processing of cotton from field to factory.
 Textile milling has died out, but the canal is still a source of drinking water, power and recreation -- both on the water and along the towpath.